BrooksLabUCSC/flair/README.md

 Alternatively, splice junctions from STAR 2-pass alignment of short-reads (`SJ.out.tab`) can also be supplied for junctions.

 ### <a name="collapse"></a>flair collapse
 Defines isoforms from corrected reads.
 By default, redundant isoforms (those that are proper subsets of another isoform in the set) are filtered out, an option that can be toggled with `-e`.
 As FLAIR does not use annotations to define isoforms, within a set of reads that define an isoform, FLAIR will pick the name of a read to be the isoform name.
-It is recommended to provide a GTF with `-f`, which is used to rename FLAIR isoforms that match isoforms in existing annotation according to their Ensembl ID.
+It is recommended to provide a GTF with `-f`, which is used to rename FLAIR isoforms that match isoforms in existing annotation according to their `gene_id`s.
 This can help with sorting for/against annotated isoforms just by `grep [-v] ENST`.
-Again, isoforms in `psl` format can be visualized in IGV or the UCSC genome browser if columns after 21 (1-indexed) are removed.
+Again, isoforms in `psl` format can be visualized in IGV or the UCSC genome browser if any extra columns after column 21 (1-indexed) are removed.

-Usage:
+**Usage:**
 ```sh
 python flair.py collapse -r <reads.fq>/<reads.fa> -q query.psl -g genome.fa [options]
 ```
 run with `--help` for description of optional arguments.
 Outputs (1) extended `psl` containing the data-specific isoforms and (2) `fasta` file of isoform sequences.

-#### <a name="quant"></a>Quantification
-To quantify the expression of each isoform for a specific sample for use in other scripts:
-1. Align read sequences to the isoform sequences using minimap2 (`--secondary=no` option recommended, alternatively primary alignments can be selectively retained with `samtools view -F 256 -S` on the resulting `sam`)
-2. Count read-isoform assignments - `bin/count_sam_genes.py sam counts.txt`
-3. Append a new column to the isoform file containing the sample-specific isoform expression - `bin/match_counts.py counts.txt isoforms.psl 1 isoforms.out.psl`

 ### <a name="quantify"></a>flair quantify
 Convenience function to quantifying FLAIR isoform usage across samples using minimap2.

-**Usage**:
+**Usage:**
 ```sh
 python flair.py quantify -r reads_manifest.tsv -i isoforms.fasta [options]
 ```

-**Inputs**: <br>
+**Inputs:**
 (1) `reads_manifest.tsv` is a tab-delimited file containing sample_name, condition, batch\*, and path to reads.fq/fq.
 For exmaple:
 ```tsv